Some configuration results for area-minimizing cones: Configuration results

 Not as in Theorem \ref{main} where sufficiently many copies of a given $L$ are needed, for links of Type-c cones of class (II) two copies can work.

 \begin{cor} Let $L^{k}$ be the link of a Type-c cone of class (II) with $k\geq 3$ and $n\geq 2$.
 Then the minimal product $L^{\times n}$ can also span a Type-c cone of class (II). \end{cor}

 From the proof of Theorem \ref{t2}, we know that as long as $\cos R$ and $\alpha^2$ are determined by the same slot of the minimal product then the minimal product spans a Type-c cone.
 There are many specific cases for which this coincidence in the same slot occurs.
-However, the following reveals a general structure.
+A general structure result is the following (cf. Theorem \ref{addthm}).

 \begin{thm} Let $L^k$ be the link of a Type-c cone of class (II) and $n\geq k\geq 3$.
 Then $L\times \mathbb S^n$ can span a Type-c cone. \end{thm}

 \begin{proof}